Acyclic edge-coloring of planar graphs: $\Delta$ colors suffice when $\Delta$ is large: Reducibility

 Our goal is to find indices $i$ and $j$ such that $i\in \S_1$ and $j\in \S_i$ and $w_j$ does not see color $i$.
-If we find such $i$ and $j$, then we color $w_1x_1$ with $i$ and recolor $w_ix_i$ with $j$.
+If we find such $i$ and $j$, then we color $w_1x_1$ with $i$ and recolor $w_ix_i$ with $j$ (as in Figure~\ref{fig:lem2}).
 This creates no 2-colored cycles, as we now show.
 Any 2-colored cycle using $w_1x_1$ must also use $w_1v$ and $vw_i$ (since $i\in \S_1$).
-Bu no such 2-colored cycle exists, since $w_i$ no longer sees 1.
+But no such 2-colored cycle exists, since $w_i$ no longer sees 1.
 Similarly, any 2-colored cycle using edge $w_ix_i$ also uses $w_iv$ and $vw_j$.
 Again, no such 2-colored cycle exists, since $w_j$ does not see $i$.

 Now we show that we can find such $i$ and $j$.
 Suppose not.
 So for each $i\in \S_1$ and $j\in\S_i$ vertex $w_j$ sees color $i$.
 Thus, among the at most $4\card{\W}$ edges incident to some $w_i$, but not to $v$, each color $i\in \S_1$ appears at least $\card{\S_i}$ times.
-Since $\card{\S_i}=\card{\W}-\card{\C_i}\ge \card{\W}-q$, we get $(\card{\W}-q)^2\le 4\card{\W}$.
+Since $\card{\S_i}\ge\card{\W}-(\card{\C_i}+1)\ge \card{\W}-q$, we get $(\card{\W}-q)^2\le 4\card{\W}$.
 Solving this quadratic gives $\card{\W}\le q+2+\sqrt{4q+4}$.
 But this quantity is less than $q+\sqrt{5q}$ when $q>80$, a contradiction. \end{proof}